 ‘Twas a cold night, but luckily it was a short 20 mile walk back to my house.
 I began my journey through a forest shrouded in blackness, the frigid air piercing my lungs like arrows of ice, in my mind strategizing how I could convince my wife to let me go on Sir Twag’s quest.

 “Gwendovyr, I’m going on a quest!”
 I would burst in and tell her.

 “Oh, well that’s great, honey.
-You just go ahead and travel the Realm slaying dragons for the next fifteen years and I’ll stay here and raise the kids,” was what she would say.
+You just go ahead and travel the Realm slaying dragons for the next fifteen years and I’ll stay here and raise the kids,” is what she would say.

 She would be being sarcastic.
 Wives liked to jest like that.